fieldtrip/website/workshop/practicalmeeg2025/handson_raw2erp.md

 In this tutorial, we will learn how to read in 'raw' data from a file, and to apply some basic processing and averaging in order to inspect event-related fields.

 {% include markup/yellow %}
-This tutorial only briefly covers the steps required to import data into FieldTrip and preprocess it.
-Rather, this tutorial has a focus on processing multiple runs of the same dataset, and exploring the different channel types.
+This tutorial does not cover all possible steps in importing specific data into FieldTrip and how to preprocess it.
+This tutorial rather focusses on processing multiple runs of the same dataset, and on exploring the different channel types.
 Preprocessing is covered in more detail in the [preprocessing](/tutorial/preproc/preprocessing) tutorial, which you can refer to if you want more details.
 {% include markup/end %}

 ## Preliminaries, definition of subject specific filenames, and definition of epochs-of-interest